Vanuck/Simple-JS-App-Pokedex/README.md

 # Description:

-    This is a small application that fetches data about the Pokemon from an external API, displays details of a Pokemon when you click or select on that name.
-Also built in search function for your specific Pokemon you may be looking for.
+This is a small application that fetches data about the Pokemon from an external API.
+It displays details of a Pokemon when you click or select on that name.
+Also a built in search function for your specific Pokemon you may be looking for is available.

 # API for the application